 Service of Process

 The following is an article originally written for publication in the Winter 2004 Minnesota Trial Lawyers Association (MTLA) quarterly magazine, and then updated for a continuing legal education seminar in 2008.
 This article is aimed at providing personal injury legal practitioners with an overview of proper methods in Minnesota for serving a complaint to commence a lawsuit against the negligent party or other personal injury defendant.
-You should verify the citations yourself for currentness.
+As these citations haven’t been updated in over a decade, you should verify the citations yourself for accuracy.

 Effectuating Service of Process in Personal Injury Cases